-Notwithstanding the provisions of Sections 1810 to 1814, inclusive, of this code, and notwithstanding any stipulation inserted in any contract pursuant to the requirements of said sections, work performed by employees of contractors in excess of 8 hours per day, and 40 hours during any one week, shall be permitted upon public work upon compensation for all hours worked in excess of 8 hours per day at not less than $1\frac{1}{2}$ times the basic rate of pay.
+Notwithstanding the provisions of Sections 1810 to 1814, inclusive, of this code, and notwithstanding any stipulation inserted in any contract pursuant to the requirements of said sections, work performed by employees of contractors in excess of 8 hours per day, and 40 hours during any one week, shall be permitted upon public work upon compensation for all hours worked in excess of 8 hours per day and not less than $1\frac{1}{2}$ times the basic rate of pay.

-The record establishes that Simmons violated section 1815 by paying less than the required prevailing overtime wage rate on 42 days.
-Moreover, Simmons did not contest that overtime wages were due but not paid, and has not contested the amount of section 1813 penalties found due in the Assessment.
-According to DLSE, Simmons paid the wages after the end of the Hearing.
-Nonetheless, the overtime wages were not paid at the time they were incurred, and the penalty under section 1813 is affirmed for \$1,050.00.
+The record establishes that Simmons violated sections 1813 and 1815 by paying less than the required prevailing overtime wage rate.
+Moreover, Simmons did not contest that overtime wages were due but not paid in 40 instances, and has not contested the amount of section 1813 penalties found due in the Assessment.
+According to DLSE,